srishty1101/to-do-checklist/README.md

 A complete todo application with all features.

 ## Project Description
-In the project, we will be creating a Complete Todo Application with all features.
-We will do all the CRUD operations.
-We will to use `React.js` and to manage our states, we will use `Redux`.
-Also we will learn to make simple animations using `Framer Motion`.
-This will be a complete `beginner` friendly app.
+In the project, I have created a Complete Todo Application with all features.
+Performed all the CRUD operations.
+I have used `ReactJs` and to manage the states and `Redux`.
+Also created simple animations using `Framer Motion`.
 Hope you enjoy it.

 ## Proof of Concept
 - Hosted URL - https://to-do-check.firebaseapp.com/